View the full Brand Finance Finland 25 2023 report here

 Nokia (brand value down 2% to EUR7.5 billion) maintains its position as Finland’s most valuable brand despite a marginal brand value reduction in 2023, according to a new report from leading brand valuation consultancy, Brand Finance.

-Every year, leading brand valuation consultancy Brand Finance puts 5,000 of the world’s biggest brands to the test, and publishes around 100 reports, ranking brands across all sectors and countries.
-The top 25 most valuable and strongest brands in Finland are included in the annual Brand Finance Finland 25 ranking.
-This year, Brand Finance conducted local research in Finland for its Global Brand Equity Monitor for the first time, covering 61 brands across the Finnish economy.
+Every year, leading brand valuation consultancy Brand Finance puts 5,000 of the biggest brands to the test, and publishes over 100 reports, ranking brands across all sectors and countries.
+Finland’s top 25 most valuable and strongest brands are included in the annual Brand Finance Finland 25 2023 ranking.

 As with many other Finnish brands, Nokia has faced widespread challenges throughout the last year.
 Despite this, the brand has continued to build momentum in its private wireless business, maintain a reliable network, and see positive net sales growth for its Cloud and Network services offerings.